PennyLaneAI/pennylane-lightning/README.rst

 .. note::
     The below contains instructions for installing Lightning-GPU ***from source***.
 For most cases, *this is not required* and one can simply use the `installation instructions at pennylane.ai/install <https://pennylane.ai/install/#high-performance-computing-and-gpus>`_.
-    If those instructions did / do not work for you, then consider reading on.
+    If those instructions do not work for you, or you have a more complex build environment that requires building from source, then consider reading on.

 To install Lightning-GPU from the package sources using the direct SDK path, Lightning-Qubit should be install before Lightning-GPU: